Gopal-Dahale/qosf-screening-tasks-cohort-7/README.md

   <img width="400" height="auto" src="https://github.com/Gopal-Dahale/qosf-screening-tasks-cohort-7/blob/main/results/default_vs_jax.png">
 </p>

-We found that there is a `99.60 %` and `97.84 %` reduction in runtime with random and trained params respectively without compromisng on the f1 scores.
+We found that there is a `99.60 %` and `97.84 %` reduction in runtime with random and trained params respectively without compromising on the f1 scores.
 These results suggest that the proposed approach can significantly improve the efficiency of the classification model without sacrificing its performance, indicating its potential for large datasets.

 ## Structure of repository

-1. `qsvc-ova-random.ipynb` implements QSVCs using One vs All stratergy with random parameters.
+1. `qsvc-ova-random.ipynb` implements QSVCs using the One vs All strategy with random parameters.
-2. `qsvc-ova-trained.ipynb` implements QSVCs using One vs All stratergy with trained parameters.
+2. `qsvc-ova-trained.ipynb` implements QSVCs using the One vs All strategy with trained parameters.
-3. `qsvc-ova-jax.ipynb` utilizes JAX to implement QSVCs using One vs All stratergy with random and trained parameters.
+3. `qsvc-ova-jax.ipynb` utilizes JAX to implement QSVCs using the One vs All strategy with random and trained parameters.
-4. `results` directory consists of the results obtained during execution of the notebook cells.
+4. `results` directory consists of the results obtained during the execution of the notebook cells.

-We create some python files that are used in the notebooks
+We create some Python files that are used in the notebooks

-1. `quantum_kernel.py` implements the `QuantumKernel` class for handling creation and execution of quantum kernels.
+1. `quantum_kernel.py` implements the `QuantumKernel` class for handling the creation and execution of quantum kernels.
 2. `quantum_kernel_trainer.py` implements the `QuantumKernelTrainer` class is used to train quantum kernels using kernel-target alignment.
 3. `qsvc.py` contains the `QSVC` class which is an extension of sklearn's SVC.
-4. `utils.py` contains functions to handle One vs All stratergy.
+4. `utils.py` contains functions to handle the One vs All strategy.
 5. `jax_utils.py` contains helper functions written in JAX.
 6. `loss_functions.py` contain a single function for kernel-target alignment.